Skip to main content

 • GitHub CLI (gh) - Required only for github.pull_request and github.issue events.
 Must be installed and authenticated (gh auth login).

-• File watchingfile.changed and task.pending events use filesystem watchers.
+• File watching - file.changed and task.pending events use filesystem watchers.
 No additional dependencies required.

 Tips